dohitpandey/validation_api/README.md

 Once you have defined your new validation check method, you will need to add an if block to the views.py file, which can be found at validation_api/validation_check/check/views.py, and call the method you defined earlier within this if block.

 If you are confident about the logic and code you have written, you can then make a pull request to have your changes reviewed and potentially added to the Lead Generation Validation API.

+THIS PROJECT IS WORKING ON LOCAL SETUP(WINDOWS 10)